somex6/Darey.io-Projects/project20.md

 #  MIGRATION TO THE CLOUD WITH CONTAINERIZATION - DOCKER
 ## INTRODUCTION

 In this project, the frontend and the backend(MySQL) of **tooling** application is built and containerized using **DOCKER** of which its image is pushed to Docker registry.
-And further in the project, the **php-todo** application is also built into a container and pushed the AWS Elastic Container Registry using a CI/CD tool known as Jenkins and **Docker Compose** is also implemented.
+And further in the project, the **php-todo** application is also built into a container and pushed into the AWS Elastic Container Registry using a CI/CD tool known as Jenkins and **Docker Compose** is also implemented.

 The following outlines the steps:

-## STEP 1: Creating MySQL container For Tooling App Backend
+## STEP 1: Creating MySQL Container For Tooling App Backend
 - Creating a custom network with a subnet dedicated for both MySQL and the Tooling application so that they connect: ` $ docker network create --subnet=172.18.0.0/24 tooling_app_network`
 - Creating an environment variable to store the root password: `$ export MYSQL_PW=password1234`
 - Pulling the MySQL image and running the container: `$ docker run --network tooling_app_network -h mysqlserverhost --name=mysql-server -e MYSQL_ROOT_PASSWORD=$MYSQL_PW  -d mysql/mysql-server:latest`
-- To verify the container is running:`$ docker ps -a`
+- To verify the container is created:`$ docker ps -a`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project20/4.png)

 - Because it's not a good practice to connect to MySQL server remotely using the root user.
 Creating a file **create_user.sql** and adding the following code in order to create a user:
-`$ CREATE USER 'somex'@'%' IDENTIFIED BY 'password123'; GRANT ALL PRIVILEGES ON * . * TO 'somex'@'%';`
+`CREATE USER 'somex'@'%' IDENTIFIED BY 'password123'; GRANT ALL PRIVILEGES ON * . * TO 'somex'@'%';`
 - Running the script to create the new user:` $ docker exec -i mysql-server mysql -uroot -p$MYSQL_PW < create_user.sql`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project20/5.png)